BeardedTek/newsfeed/docs/content/docs/deployment/nginx-configuration.md

 To customize the Nginx configuration:

 1. Edit the `nginx/proxy.conf` file
-2. Rebuild the Nginx image using `./nginx/build-nginx.sh` or `./build.sh --nginx-only`
+2. Rebuild the Nginx image using `docker compose build nginx`
 3. Restart the container

 For advanced customization, you may need to modify the `nginx/Dockerfile` as well.